prabhjotbawa/eks/README.md

 A word about [pod identity association](pod_indentity_association.md) and also a good explanation from AWS docs can be found [here](https://aws.amazon.com/blogs/containers/amazon-eks-pod-identity-a-new-way-for-applications-on-eks-to-obtain-iam-credentials/)
 Control plane logs are not enabled by default, however can be enabled by setting it in `eks.tf`
 - cert-manger.tf: needed when using TLS with nginx controller to generate certs using cert-manager to encrypt the traffic
+- storage: ebs (ReadWriteOnce), efs (ReadWriteMany) - can be used to write data concurrently

 ## Connecting with AWS
 Export keys, also the session id if MFA is enabled: